Forty Saints Monastery: History

 The monastery was probably founded during the reign of Byzantine Emperor Justinian (527–565 AD) and remained a shrine until the communist era in Albania (1944-1991).
 The complex of the monastery included the basilica church as well as hostels for pilgrims and other guests, underground chambers, holy water springs and crypts.
 In the underground rooms there were a total of forty small chapels, each dedicated to one of the Forty Martyrs of Sebaste who were martyred during the Early Christian period.
 During the High Middle Ages the name of the monastery was transferred to the nearby coastal city of Onchesmos.
-The later developed into the modern settlement of Sarandë.
+The latter developed into the modern settlement of Sarandë.

 The monastery remained a major pilgrimage site until the 14th-15th centuries when it suffered repeated destruction due to the Ottoman conquest of the region.
 However, it attracted again renewed attention in the 18th-19th centuries.
 The basilica was abandoned and fell into ruins in early 20th century, but part of its high walls were still standing as seen in photographs dating from the early 1930s.
 The roofless church remained a place of annual religious celebrations on each 9 March.
 Additionally, a small number of monks appear to be active that time there.